grownjs/jamrock-guide/docs/index.md

 We have a couple of concepts to learn before digging:

-1. Routes are the entry-point for our application, and they are defined through page components.
+1. Routes are the entry-point for our application, and they are defined through pages or middleware.
-2. Route handlers are taken from the `default export` object from evaluated pages.
+2. Route handlers are taken from the `default export` object on evaluated modules.
 3. The `Request` object is available through the `jamrock:conn` module.
 4. The `Response` is calculated by the framework.